3rd Parliament of the Province of Canada

 The 3rd Parliament of the Province of Canada was summoned in 1848, following the general election for the Legislative Assembly in January 1848.
 The first session was held at Montreal, Canada East.
 In 1849, rioters protesting the Rebellion Losses Bill burned the parliament buildings.
-The remaining sessions were held in Toronto.
+After briefly sitting at Bonsecours Market and Freemason’s Hall, the remaining sessions were held in Toronto.
 The Parliament was dissolved on November 6, 1851.

 During the 1849 session of this parliament, a number of important bills were passed: